Moist von Lipwig: Personal life

 Moist von Lipwig meets and begins courting Adora Belle Dearheart in Going Postal.
 By Making Money, the two are engaged.
 Dearheart plays an important role in Lipwig's life, in that dating her provides him with the dangerous thrill he needs in his life.
 When she is away, he needs to perform various dangerous activities, such as climbing high buildings and extreme sneezing.

 Lipwig is not a follower of a particular god.
 However, a con he perpetrated in Going Postal led to a massive increase in the popularity of the goddess Anoia.
 In Making Money, he takes up praying to her, on the basis that she owes him for her newfound popularity.

 In "Raising Steam", it is revealed that Moist and Adora Belle have since married and now live in a mansion on Scoone Avenue, in Ankh (the same area where the Duke and Duchess of Ankh, Sam and Sybil Vimes, live).
-Whilst Moist continues to run both the Royal Ankh-Morpork Post Office and the Royal Mint and Bank, Adora Belle runs the Clacks and has made it an equal opportunities employer, also hiring golems and Goblins.
+While Moist continues to run both the Royal Ankh-Morpork Post Office and the Royal Mint and Bank, Adora Belle runs the Clacks and has made it an equal opportunities employer, also hiring golems and Goblins.

 TV adaptation

-In the Sky TV adaptation, von Lipwig was portrayed by actor Richard Coyle.
-Coyle is also due to narrate the Moist von Lipwig series of Discworld novels, adapted by Audible.
+In the Sky TV adaptation of Going Postal, von Lipwig was portrayed by actor Richard Coyle.
+Coyle also narrates the Moist von Lipwig series of Discworld novels, adapted by Audible.